tobsirl/AWS-Certified-DevOps-Engineer/README.md

 AWS Organizations is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
 AWS Organizations includes account management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of your business.

 As an administrator of an organization, you can create accounts in your organization and invite existing accounts to join the organization.
 You can organize those accounts into groups and attach policy-based controls.
 You can apply policies across your organization to control access to AWS services, resources, and regions, and you can automate the creation of new accounts for your organization.

+#### AWS Organizations Terminology

+- Organization: An organization is a collection of AWS accounts that you have consolidated into a single bill.
+You can create an organization by inviting existing AWS accounts to join your organization, or by creating new accounts in your organization.
+- Organizational unit (OU): An organizational unit (OU) is a group of AWS accounts within an organization.
+You can use OUs to group accounts together to more easily manage your AWS resources.
+You can create OUs and add accounts to them.
+- Service control policy (SCP): A service control policy (SCP) is a type of policy that you can use to manage permissions in your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization.
+SCPs are available only in organizations that have all features enabled.
+- Management account: A management account is the AWS account that you use to create an organization.
+The management account is automatically created when you create an organization.
+The management account has full permissions to all AWS services and resources in the organization.
+You can use the management account to create OUs, invite accounts to join the organization, and apply policies to OUs or accounts.
+- Member account: A member account is an AWS account that is part of an organization.
+Member accounts are invited to join an organization by the management account.
+Member accounts can be moved to different OUs, and policies can be applied to them.